machinateur/phpduino/README.md

 That is, the time to sleep before opening the device handle in seconds.
 The option in the stream context is `usleep_s`.

+For windows, this timeout is applied before the device is opened internally by the stream wrapper, but after it was configured, while on Mac / linux the timeout occurs after the device has been opened internally, but before it was configured using the command.

 In my tests, I could go as low as `1.618119`, but below that the success rate started to drop randomly.
 The cable and port used could also play a role here.

+The timeout is required, as on linux the handle has to be occupied, to avoid a premature reset of the configuration.
+And likewise, on windows, the configuration can only be applied before the handle is occupied, hence the device is busy after that.

 ### Stream chunk size